whunmr/circa/about/syntax.md

     def sum(int a, int b, int c) -> int return a + b + c

-Each argument must have a declared type
+Each argument must have a declared type.
-(Future: we might remove this requirement).
 The declared type can be `any`, for runtime typing.
 The function's return type is after the `->`.

-Significant indentation is used to indicate the function's contents.

 The function's output
 is given with the `return` keyword.
-(Future: we might just use the function's final expression as the return value).
+(Future: we might just use the function's final expression as the return value, as in Ruby).

+Significant indentation is used to indicate the function's contents.
-Instead of significant indentation, you can put braces around the function's contents.
+Alternatively, instead of significant indentation, you can put braces around the function's contents.
 Brace syntax is good for writing a one-liner, or if you don't like significant indentation.

     def sum(int a, int b) -> int { return a + b }